initbiz/initbiz.github.io/cumuluscore/index.md

 #### Cluster unique

-If you want to check if a parameter is unique in the cluster scope (for example invoice number, that can safely collide with other clusters) then you can use `clusterUnique` method from the trait.
+If you want to check if a parameter is unique in the cluster scope (for example invoice number that can safely collide with other clusters but cannot be the same for one cluster) then you can use `clusterUnique` method from the trait.

 The method returns validation rule for October's validator which you can use in the model's constructor.